Fábio Lucindo

 Fábio Lucindo (born February 16, 1984) is a Brazilian actor and presenter.
 He specializes in dubbing cartoons, anime, films, and video games in the Portuguese language.
-Lucindo was born in São Paulo, and is perhaps most known for voicing Ash Ketchum in Pokémon from 1999 to 2015.
+Lucindo was born in São Paulo, and is perhaps most known for voicing Ash Ketchum in Pokémon from 1999 to 2015 and Fishtronaut in the eponymous television series.

 Lucindo's major dubbing works includes the characters Shinji Ikari in Neon Genesis Evangelion, Shaoran in Cardcaptor Sakura, Kuririn in Dragon Ball, Kiba Inuzuka in Naruto, Arnold in Hey Arnold!, Takuya Kanbara in Digimon Frontier, Ichigo Kurosaki in Bleach, Killua Zoldyck in the 1999 Hunter × Hunter anime and Katsuki Bakugo in My Hero Academia.